Watch our Video

 Charities may receive a declaration form asking whether they have copied copyrighted material without a licence.
 Charities should first check to see if they accidentally breached copyright.
 If you cannot find any evidence of having done so, you may choose to respond in writing without signing, perhaps along the lines of my draft below.

-We take copyright compliance seriously and strive to avoid unauthorised reuse of media content.
+We take copyright compliance seriously and strive to avoid unauthorised reuse of media content, including issuing guidance to our staff and volunteers on what they may and may not do.
 We are not aware of any use that breaches licensing requirements.
 If you believe otherwise, please provide details and evidence of specific incidents for our review.

 This does nor admit any liability and puts the ball back in their court whilst remaining cooperative.